Ahmed-AG/cyberdojo-page/read/kubernetes-crash-course-task3.md

         ports:
         - containerPort: 27017
 ```
-The Next step is for us to configure the username and password for the Database.
+The next step is for us to configure the username and password for the Database.
 We can do that by setting the environment variables `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` inside the container.
 The values of those are being referenced from the `mongodb-secret` secret we set earlier.

 ```
         env: